theDataSorceror/ci-cd-project/README.md

 # ci-cd-project

-Currently using a local port to communicate with Jenkins for deployments!!!
+Currently using a local port to communicate with Jenkins for deployments!